-Article 4.3 Course/Module Registration and Deregistration
+Article 4.3 Course Registration and Deregistration

 The student may participate in a course/module after the student has timely registered through the student portal.
-Information and deadlines regarding (de)registration of courses/modules can be found on the student portal/AskPsy.nl.
+Information and deadlines regarding (de)registration of courses/modules can be found on AskPsy.nl.